 Cottonwood and Sedona

-Cottonwood is a warm area in Arizona that’s perfect for camping in the winter.
+Cottonwood is a warm area in Arizona that’s perfect for camping season in the winter.
 It’s also just 15 miles away from Sedona, a great day trip destination during winter.

 Though winter is a slow season for Sedona, it’s actually perfect for some winter RVing.
 Less crowds mean better rates and accommodation availability.